'The Walking Dead' may have teased one of the next big villains back in season 3

 At the same time, we’ve been seeing strange markings on trees and have come across the letter “W” on walkers in various episodes.

-However, if they’re not the Whisperers, the show has at least been hinting at some sort of group that is going around wreaking havoc.
+However, if they’re not the Whisperers, the other likely theory has at least been hinting at some sort of group that is going around wreaking havoc.

 In season 5, episode 9 the group visited Noah’s old home which we learn was ravaged by another group.
 Written on the back of a wall was a sign that mentioned “wolves not far.”